Umersaeed81/File_Management_Operations/log/File_Management_Operations/File_Management_Operations.md

 ### Output
     Before Change: D:\os_library
     After Change: D:\os_library

+## Changing the Current Working Directory Using a Raw String for Backslashes

-- **Using Backslashes (`\`) in Raw Strings:** On Windows, backslashes (`\`) are typically used as path separators.
+-  On Windows, backslashes (`\`) are typically used as path separators.
 To avoid problems with escape characters, you can use raw strings by prefixing the string with r, which treats backslashes as literal characters.
+- The objective is to change the current working directory to `D:\os_library` using a raw string to handle backslashes and verify the change by printing the current directory before and after the change.

 ```python